daniehao/dog-classification/README.md

 ## Approaches
 1.Human-face detector: OpenCV pre-trained haarcascade_frontalface classifier

 OpenCV pre-trained haarcascade_frontalface classifier helps to extract 2D and 3D features in python and works well on face detector.
 After doing test for my model, the type I error for my Human Face Detector is 4%, and the type II error for Human Face Detector is 11%.
-However, The dog detector performs better on my dataset with a zero type I error and a zero type II error.
+However, the dog detector performs better on my dataset with a zero type I error and a zero type II error.

 2.Dog-face detector and Transfer learning: ResNet50 pre-trained model